mgatogoh/Lovtiti-Agro-Mart-/README.md

 ## 🌍 Project Vision
 **Lovitti Agro Mart** is a decentralized agricultural marketplace built to empower African farmers, livestock keepers, and agro vendors by eliminating middlemen and ensuring fair pricing.
 Using blockchain technology and the HARAR framework—History, Availability, Reviews, Authentication, and Real-time updates—Lovitti delivers transparency and trust in every transaction.
 Powered by HBAR on Hedera Hashgraph, the platform enables secure, low-cost micro-payments and smart contract execution.
 From farm to market, Lovitti Agro Mart is redefining how agriculture connects across Africa.

+👥 Team Members

+- Mary Josephine Gatogoh – Team Lead & Project Strategist
+Visionary founder guiding the project from concept to execution, with a focus on impact and inclusion.

+- Shia – UI/UX Designer
+Responsible for crafting intuitive and culturally resonant user interfaces that reflect the heart of African agriculture.

+- Padmore Edusei – Frontend Developer
+Built the digital storefront using React.js, ensuring smooth user interaction and wallet integration.

+- Carita – Backend Developer
+Architected the server-side logic and database integration for secure, scalable performance.

+- Captain AI – Backend Developer
+Supported backend development with route structuring, authentication, and system stability.

+- Gurpratap – Smart Contract Developer
+Engineered Hedera-powered smart contracts to enable secure, traceable, and trust-based transactions.

 ## 🚀 Features
 - Farmer identity verification